 Baking sheet with randomly placed chocolate dipped peanut butter cookies | All Images © Beyond the Butter®

-For this chocolate dipped peanut butter cookie recipe, I used Nordic Ware's Geo Cast Stamps.
-To create the stamped image onto the peanut butter cookies:
+For this chocolate-dipped peanut butter cookies recipe, I used Nordic Ware’s Geo Cast Stamps.
+To create the stamped image on the peanut butter cookies:

-Step 1: Roll out 1 inch size balls of peanut butter cookie dough and place onto a parchment paper lined (or silicone lined) baking sheet.
-Space them out about 1 ½ to 2 inches apart.
+Step 1.
+Roll out 1-inch-sized balls of peanut butter cookie dough and place them onto a parchment paper-lined (or silicone-lined) baking sheet.
+Space them out about 1 1/2 to 2 inches apart.

 And if that doesn’t work, just roll the dough up into a ball again and give it another go!